 * Codelco will renegotiate collective bargaining contracts with 19 workers' unions, comprising of 57% of the company's workforce, in 2018, Pulso reported.
 This year, the company renegotiated deals with unions comprising of 8.2% of its total employees.

-* Trevali Mining Corp.'s second-quarter consolidated zinc production totaled 29.9 million pounds, lead output reached 9.9 million pounds, while silver output totaled 385,505 ounces, up from zinc output of 15.16 million pounds, 5.58 million pounds of lead and 222,121 ounces of silver in the year ago period.
+* Trevali Mining Corp.'s second-quarter consolidated zinc production totaled 29.9 million pounds, lead output reached 9.9 million pounds, and silver output totaled 385,505 ounces, up from zinc output of 15.16 million pounds, 5.58 million pounds of lead and 222,121 ounces of silver in the year-ago period.
 Revenue in the period rose 110% year over year to US$47 million.

 * Castillo Copper Ltd. completed the acquisition of Total Minerals Pty.
 Ltd., which owns three cobalt-copper-zinc prospective properties in Australia, namely the Jackaderry South and Total Minerals projects in New South Wales and Hill of Grace project in Queensland.

-* Cia. de Minas Buenaventura SAA CEO Victor Gobitz said the company does not have any plans to restart its US$5 billion Conga gold project in Peru anytime soon, Reuters wrote.
+* Compañía de Minas Buenaventura SAA CEO Victor Gobitz said the company does not have any plans to restart its US$5 billion Conga gold project in Peru anytime soon, Reuters wrote.

 * State-owned China National Gold Group Corp. is interested in SC Russian Platinum's projects in Russia and Kyrgyzstan, Kommersant reported, citing a source familiar with the situation.

-* S&P Global Ratings removed the Greater China regional scale longterm issuer credit rating on Aluminium Corporation of China Ltd., Baoshan Iron & Steel Co.
+* S&P Global Ratings removed the Greater China regional scale long-term issuer credit rating on Aluminum Corp. of China Ltd., Baoshan Iron & Steel Co.
 Ltd. and China Hongqiao Group Ltd., from A-, A+ and B+, respectively.

 * ThyssenKrupp AG CFO Guido Kerkhoff said the German steelmaker will not be rushed into any deal with Tata Steel Ltd. for a merger of their European steel businesses, Reuters reported.
 Thyssenkrupp, meanwhile, would not oppose an IPO of a steel joint venture that could emerge from ongoing talks with Tata, Kerkhoff added.

 * Mikhail Prokhorov sold 1,063,511,040 shares of United Co.
 Rusal Plc, representing approximately 7% of the company.
-Vedomosti reported that the stake was sold for about US$500 million, a premium of about 33%.
+According to Vedomosti, the stake was sold for about US$500 million, a premium of about 33%.

-* CAP SA reported net earnings for US$50.9 million in the first half, compared with the net loss for US$2.8 million recorded in the same period last year, Diario Financiero reported, citing a company statement.
+* CAP SA reported net earnings of US$50.9 million in the first half, compared with a net loss of US$2.8 million recorded in the same period in 2016, Diario Financiero reported, citing a company statement.

 * Evraz Plc decided to retain one of its Ukrainian assets, the Dniprovsky metallurgical plant, after it was assessed as being stable and effective, Vedomosti reported.

 * China Vanadium Titano-Magnetite Mining Co.
-Ltd. expects to narrow its first-half net loss to not more than 120 million Chinese yuan, compared to a year-ago net loss of around 217.5 million yuan.
+Ltd. expects to narrow its first-half net loss to no more than 120 million Chinese yuan, compared to a year-ago net loss of about 217.5 million yuan.

-* Pacific American Coal Ltd. will focus on the exploration and development of its 100%-owned assets, particularly its Elko coking coal project in British Columbia, following a strategic review of its portfolio.
+* Pacific American Coal Ltd. will focus on the exploration and development of its 100%-owned assets, particularly the Elko coking coal project in British Columbia, following a strategic review of its portfolio.

 * China's vanadium output is expected to fall 35% in August as producers in Sichuan province have been ordered to curb production over the summer, Metal Bulletin wrote.